VanOns/laraberg/README.md

 ##### Server-side blocks

 Server-side blocks can be registered in Laravel.
-You probably want to create a ServiceProvider and register your server-side blocks in it's `boot` method.
+You probably want to create a ServiceProvider and register your server-side blocks in its `boot` method:

 ```php
 class BlockServiceProvider extends ServiceProvider {